 2. Spread the support around

 So it’s important, as Dr. Anderson puts it, to “spread the sunshine around.”
-If you’re, say, really trying to reinforce one sibling’s behavior, instead of ignoring another sibling’s bid for attention, look for something very soon afterwards that’s positive about what that sibling is doing, and give him the same level of positive reinforcement.”
+If you’re, say, really trying to reinforce one sibling’s behavior, instead of ignoring another sibling’s bid for attention, look for something very soon afterwards that’s positive about what that sibling is doing, and give them the same level of positive reinforcement.”

 3. Set aside time for the each child